lucianjames/TorPlusPlus/README.md

 - ISPs and even governments cant block hidden services (easily)

 ## ❗ You need to manually do this: ❗
+### Windows:
 Requires the "tor" folder from the "Tor Expert Bundle" to be placed next to the executable.
-(This file can be downloaded from https://www.torproject.org/download/tor/)

 The steps to do this are:
-1. Download the "Tor Expert Bundle" from https://www.torproject.org/download/tor/ (Likely Windows (x86_64) unless you are a caveman)
+1. Download the "Tor Expert Bundle" from https://www.torproject.org/download/tor/ (Likely Windows (x86_64) unless you are a 32 bit caveman)
 2. Extract the tar.gz file
 3. Copy the "tor" folder (which contains the tor.exe executable) to the same folder as your executable
 4. Run your executable - it should start the tor proxy and connect to it!

 You can specify the path to the tor.exe executable in the torSocket constructor if you want to place it somewhere else.

-I might make some kind of script to automate doing this, I dont want to just place the files in here as they will become outdated.
+You may find https://github.com/LJ3D/TorEmbeddedPlusPlus interesting if you dont want to do this!

+### Linux:
+TOR must already be running on the system.
+**Making TorPlusPlus start TOR on Linux is TODO**

+The steps to do this are:
+1. Install TOR via you favourite package manager (for example, `pacman -S tor`)
+2. Start TOR by running `sudo tor`
+3. (Optional) Make TOR run as a service on startup so you dont have to manually start it every time you want to use your program. `sudo systemctl enable tor.service` (Not sure if this is a good idea or not)

 ## Public functions of the torSocket class
 ```c++